 1987: Development of Wassara Water Hammer

 In 1987 Per Gustafsson patented the fist version of the Wassara drill .
 Hydraulic DTH Drilling was investigated by Atlas Copco at that time, the Patent was sold to G-Drill and G-Drill was sold to LKAB who then founded the Wassara brand .
 Today, Wassara is producing and selling a hydraulic driven, water powered down the hole hammer drill.

-Water powered percussion drilling was developed to mass production, the tools are wide spread in mining and construction works.
-Using water instead of air prevents dust, this is a significant advantage in mining.
+Water powered percussion drilling was developed to mass production with this technology by Wassara, the tools are now wide spread in mining and construction works, making explicit use of all the advantages of having an hydraulic fluid for drilling: Using water instead of air prevents dust, this is a significant advantage in mining.
 The power consumption compared to air DTH drilling is significantly lower .
-Due to the lack of expansion on lower pressures, the velocity in the ring annulus is low compared to air drilling, making it possible to use the tool chassis as a stabilizer for straight, long holes.
+Due to the lack of expansion on lower pressures, the velocity in the ring annulus is much lower compared to air drilling, making it possible to use the tool chassis as a stabilizer for straight, long holes.

 The tool was used for shallow geothermal drilling at GZB in Bochum for borehole heat exchangers.
 Rotary drilling in limestone had an ROP of about 25 m/h and dropped to 5 m/h in sandstone .
-However, using the hydraulic DTH drilling the ROP was about 45 m/h and the tool was unimpressed when encountering hard sandstone formations .
+However, using the Wassara tool in the same geology the ROP was about 45 m/h and the tool was unimpressed when encountering hard sandstone formations .

 1989: Novatek Mud Hammer